Contents

 In the above example, we selected the words Specially Prepared For, chose the Format menu, and selected Font from the drop-down menu.

-News of the Past print templates have two styles of text, background text and data field text.
+News of the Past print templates has two styles of text, background text and data field text.
 You can edit both types to give them a different font, font size, and color.
 You can also move the font elements after selecting them, either using the keyboard’s arrow buttons or dragging with the mouse.
 In some cases text appears in an image file, and in this case you cannot modify it, only move or delete it.
 Once you have selected text, black squares display in each corner of the text block, indicating that it is ready to be moved, deleted, or modified.

 You can delete text fields from the template to make room for graphic files or background text, depending on your objective, but you can’t copy and paste text fields between templates.
 That is because the underlying database matches the text field to a database, and you can break that link (deleting the field) but you can’t add a new link.